cerb-plugins/wgm.twitter/README.md

 Experimental
 ------------
-This plugin is currently being developed and is offered on an experimental basis.  _It is currently only compatible with Cerberus Helpdesk 5.4_.
+This plugin is currently being developed and is offered on an experimental basis.  _It is currently only compatible with Cerberus Helpdesk 5.4 and later_.

 What's this?
 ------------